NannyML/nannyml/docs/how_it_works/performance_estimation.rst

     * The :term:`child model` prediction is used as an input feature for the :term:`nanny model`.
       Depending on the :term:`child model` used,
       this is an important piece of information.
-Without this, :term:`nanny model` tries to estimate error function value without knowing the target and :term:`child model`'s prediction.
+Without this, :term:`nanny model` tries to estimate :term:`loss` value without knowing the target and :term:`child model`'s prediction.
 This is a harder problem compared to the situation when :term:`child model`'s prediction is known.
 This was proven in experiments on real and synthetic datasets.